B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ---

-A warehouse built for direct-to-consumer parcel orders can struggle when it has to ship retailer-compliant pallets and cartons.
-A warehouse built for wholesale shipments can also underperform when it has to pick hundreds of small parcel orders with fast cutoffs, branded inserts, and frequent exceptions.
+A warehouse built for direct-to-consumer parcel orders can struggle the moment it has to ship retailer-compliant pallets and cartons.
+A warehouse built for wholesale shipments can struggle just as badly when it has to pick hundreds of small parcel orders with tight cutoffs, branded inserts, and constant exceptions.
+The building looks the same on the outside in both cases, but the work being done inside is very different.

-If your brand is comparing providers, scaling into wholesale, or already selling through both channels, this is the operator view of the real differences between **B2B fulfillment** and **DTC fulfillment**.
+If you are comparing providers, scaling into wholesale, or already selling through both channels, this is an operator's view of what really separates **B2B fulfillment** from **DTC fulfillment** -- and why the difference matters more than most brands expect.

 ## The Short Version